andrew-johnson-4/L1Pearls/normalize_kindof.md

-   mov $(x) $$x  //destructure rule and arguments: "propagate the information in the namespace of x into the type of x" label $$$?    //apply rule and arguments:       "apply previously normalized rule and store here" jmp $$$!      //output rule and arguments:      "ask whether previously normalized rule diverges" }
+   mov $(x) $$x  //destructure rule and arguments: "propagate the information in the namespace of x into the type of x" label $$$?    //apply rule and arguments:       "apply previously normalized rule and store here" jmp $$$!      //output rule and arguments:      "ask whether previously normalized rule diverges"

+   //The instruction set for this abstract computer cannot determine the decidability of all decidability problems
+   //The instruction set for this abstract computer can implement all strongly normalizing computable functions }
 ```